Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Convergence to suboptimal policies with natural policy gradient (NPG)

 \subsection{A simple example}

-Standard convergence results assume access to the true policy gradient~\citep[e.g.,][]{agarwal2019optimality} or, in the stochastic case, that the variance of the updates is uniformly bounded for all parameter values~\citep[e.g.,][]{bottou2018optimization}.
-These assumptions are in fact quite strong and are violated in a simple MDP when using natural policy gradient: a two-armed bandit problem with fixed rewards.
-Here there is only one state and two actions.
+Standard convergence results assume access to the true gradient~\citep[e.g.,][]{agarwal2019optimality} or, in the stochastic case, assume that the variance of the updates is uniformly bounded for all parameter values~\citep[e.g.,][]{bottou2018optimization}.
+These assumptions are in fact quite strong and are violated in a simple two-arm bandit problem with fixed rewards.
 Pulling the optimal arm gives a reward of $r_1 = +1$, while pulling the suboptimal arm leads to a reward of $r_0 = 0$.
 We use the sigmoid parameterization and call $p_t = \sigma(\theta_t)$ the probability of sampling the optimal arm at time $t$.